open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-intern-orientation.md

 Congratulations.
 You have completed the first steps and have been selected to join the Open Learning Exchange virtual intern team.
 Please remember that we expect interns to have 16 hours a week to work on Open Learning Exchange issues.
 If you do not currently have enough time, we will be happy to have you later when you do have time.

-## Get to know the team
+## Get to Know the Team

-The first thing that needs to happen now that you are an intern is meeting the rest of the team, starting with chief technology officer Dogi, and the [current intern team leads](in-team.md).
+The first thing that needs to happen now that you are an intern is meeting the rest of the team, starting with chief technology officer Dogi, and the [current intern team leads](vi-team.md).
 You can set up a time to have a Google hangout with them in the [Gitter Interns chat room](https://gitter.im/open-learning-exchange/interns), which you should now be able to access.
 While you're at it, meet the current interns and ask them what they have been working on, and get to know them better.

-## Familiarize yourself with current projects and issues
+## Familiarize Yourself with Current Projects and Issues

 Typically interns choose what project they want to work on, but if you get tired of a certain project there is opportunity to switch projects.
 The follow list are the current areas of work for the interns - besides the [issues on ole-vi BeLL-Apps](https://github.com/ole-vi/BeLL-Apps/issues).
 Take a look at all of them, and if any particularly interest you there is a very good chance that you can work on them.